SGDInstitute/apollo/content/collections/pages/mblgtacc/get-updates.md

         content:
           -
             type: text
-            text: 'Key MBLGTACC news, right to your inbox ' -
+            text: 'Don''t miss a thing!
+Get key MBLGTACC news, right to your inbox ' -
         type: paragraph
         content:
           -
             type: text
-            text: 'We respect and value your privacy, and won''t share your contact information with anyone without your consent.
-Sign up to receive email updates:'
+            text: 'We respect and value your privacy, and won''t share your contact information with anyone without your consent.'
       -
         type: set
         attrs: